rtorrero/simpleAOTY/README.md

 `GET /votes:username`
 `GET /albums/:album`

-> [!NOTES]
+**Extra notes**

->Adding a album to a user adds the albumid to the first available album slot (empty),
->also checks if it does not exist for the user.
-Then it attempts to add the album to the album
->table, if it does not exist it adds it and sets votes to 1, if it does already exist increases
+**Adding a album** to a user adds the albumid to the first available album slot (empty), also checks if it does not exist for the user.
+Then it attempts to add the album to the album table, if it does not exist it adds it and sets votes to 1, if it does already exist increases the vote count.
->the vote count.
 If no available slot are found it does nothing. `POST /users/:id/albums`

->Removing a album attempts to remove the given album from the user table (set the albumN = NULL)
->if the album exists it also removes 1 vote from the albums table if the votes count reaches 0
+**Removing a album** from a user attempts to remove the given album from the user table (set the albumN = NULL) if the album exists it also removes 1 vote from the albums table if the votes count reaches 0 the full record will be deleted from albums aswell.
->the full record will be deleted from albums aswell.
-If it does not find the album in the
+ If it does not find the album in the user list of albums it does nothing.
->user list of albums it does nothing. `DELETE /users/:id/albums`
+   `DELETE /users/:id/albums`